John Barth: Life

-John Barth, called "Jack", was born in Cambridge, Maryland.
-He has an older brother, Bill, and a twin sister Jill.
-In 1947 he graduated from Cambridge High School, where he played drums and wrote for the school newspaper.
-He briefly studied "Elementary Theory and Advanced Orchestration" at Juilliard before attending Johns Hopkins University, where he received a B.A. in 1951 and an M.A. in 1952.
+John Simmons Barth, called "Jack", was born in Cambridge, Maryland, on May 27, 1930.
+His parents were John Jacob and Georgia (Simmons) Barth.
+His father ran a candy store.
+He had an older brother, Bill, and a twin sister, Jill.
+In 1947, he graduated from Cambridge High School, where he played drums and wrote for the school newspaper.
+He briefly studied Elementary Theory and Advanced Orchestration at the Juilliard School before attending Johns Hopkins University, where he received a B.A. in 1951 and an M.A. in 1952.
 His thesis novel, The Shirt of Nessus, drew on his experiences at Johns Hopkins.

 Barth married Harriet Anne Strickland on January 11, 1950.
 He published two short stories that same year, one in Johns Hopkins's student literary magazine and one in The Hopkins Review.
 His daughter, Christine Ann, was born in the summer of 1951.
 His son, John Strickland, was born the following year.

-From 1953 to 1965, Barth was a professor at Pennsylvania State University, where he met his second and current wife, Shelly Rosenberg.
+From 1953 to 1965, Barth was a professor at Pennsylvania State University, where he met his second wife, Shelly Rosenberg.
 His third child, Daniel Stephen, was born in 1954.
-During the "American high Sixties", he moved to teach at the State University of New York at Buffalo from 1965 to 1973.
-In that period he came to know "the remarkable short fiction" of the Argentine Jorge Luis Borges, which inspired his collection Lost in the Funhouse.
+In 1965, he moved to the State University of New York at Buffalo, where he taught from 1965 to 1973.
+In that period, he came to know "the remarkable short fiction" of the Argentine Jorge Luis Borges, which inspired his collection Lost in the Funhouse.

-Barth later taught at Boston University as a visiting professor in 1972–73 and at Johns Hopkins University from 1973 until he retired in 1995.
+Barth taught at Boston University as a visiting professor in 1972, then at Johns Hopkins University from 1973 until he retired in 1991 with the emeritus rank.

+Barth died under hospice care in Bonita Springs, Florida, on April 2, 2024, at the age of 93.